 Users must be 21 or older to place a sports bet on PointsBet.

 Yes, all gambling winnings – no matter the amount – are considered taxable income and must be reported on state and federal tax returns, according to the IRS.
+Use our tax calculator to figure out how much you would need to pay.

 Yes, you can bet on college sports using PointsBet, including on state schools such as Michigan and Michigan State.